 Mobile phones are an integral accessory for life in the 21st century.
 Pupils are allowed to bring their mobile phone to school.
-As soon as pupils get into school their phone must be switched off, placed in their locker and left there until 3.45pm.
+As soon as pupils get into school their phone must be switched off and placed in her bag.
 If a pupil is found using a mobile phone around the school or in a lesson, the phone will be confiscated and handed to the school administrative office.
 Mobile phones will be returned when a parent comes into school to collect them between the hours of 3.45pm and 4.30pm daily.